ziul-bio/SWAT/README.md

 ```

 #### Footnote
-P.S.
-Please if you find any issue or need a file or script that I for any reason forgot to upload, please open I issue.
+If you find any issues or need a file or script that I forgot to upload for any reason, please open an issue.
 I will fix it right away.